christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Christianity is a derivative of one of the religions that were invented at the Alexandrian School in Egypt.
 The Alexandrian School was a religion-making factory that was set up by Ptolemy Soter.
 The Serapis cult, Judaism, Gnosticism, Valentinianism, Christianity, Hermeticism, Mithraism, Manichaeism, Mandaeism, and many other religions originated from there.

 Religion was the technology that the Ptolemaic dynasty used to control the vast and disparate populations they ruled and they created religions in every single conquered land.
 They would take local customs and create a syncretic man-god representing the Ptolemaic pharaoh.
+This system had one primary function: to psychologically pacify conquered populations and prevent unified rebellion.
 They would package these religions as sects of local religions because getting people to abandon their religions for a new one is an impossible task.
 However, there are thousands of sects of major religions today, many with different prophets.
-(The Alexandrian School and Library of Alexandria were founded soon after the Ptolemaic cult of Alexander the Great failed to catch on, so it was likely at this at point when they began focusing on subverting established religions instead of forcing a new one on the population).

-Common in all these Alexandrian School religions were centralized texts and priesthoods which makes a population easier to control through proxy, also, moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two groups.
+Beyond the surface-level imperial fiction, all these Alexandrian School religions contained the same psychological weapon at their core: centralized texts and priesthoods which makes a population easier to control through proxy, moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, the concept of hell, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two groups.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").

 "Jesus Christ" was a rank, not a name.
 It was the title for the Satrap-Soter (Governor-Savior) of the Levant-Judea sector, a high-level administrative and priestly position within the Ptolemaic/Bosphoran imperial structure, often filled by a bloodline prince, much like 'Pharaoh' or 'Caesar'.
 Jesus Christ = I-Zeus ("Divine Zeus") + "Christ" was the job title for the Governor (Satrap) of Judea who was a member of the Bosporan royal house (equivalent to Scythian Xšaθra, Persian "Kšatrapati" (Satrap, Governor), Hyksos "Khasut" in Egypt, Kshatriya (Warrior-King) in Sanskrit which also = Vedic "Krishna", etc.